AD4Noobs/site/content/prepwork/VM_templates/Windows_Server/_index.md

 ![](updates_2.png)

-You know when you are done updating when the 'Check for updates' button returns 'You're up to date' and returns no further updat
+You know when you are done updating when the 'Check for updates' button returns 'You're up to date' and returns no further updates.

 ![](updates_done.gif)